 Racing Objects Racing Marks for the current venue are shown as small circles with a black outline.
 Marks in the course are orange, marks not in the current course are in yellow.
 Marks that are ends of gates, such as my 'SF' buoy in the screenshot, and the 'CB (Committee Boat), are smaller circles in their color, with a line between them.
 'Restricted' Marks (aka 'Passing Marks') will blink with a circle around them in the color indicating the side they need to be left on.
 These are not regular course marks, meaning they do not have to be 'rounded', but indicate you need to stay clear.
 Used in distance races mostly, or to indicate an area to stay clear of like government security areas.
 Can be placed in the course, or not.
 Can be set at the 'Mark' level (See editing marks in the Technical Info page), or overridden at the Course level.
-NOTE: In version 2.00 and above, if a Mark was created from a Navigation Aid, and the name is the same, only one name will be shown, in order to help 'de-clutter' the display.
+NOTE: If a Mark was created from a Navigation Aid, and the name is the same, only one name will be shown, in order to help 'de-clutter' the display.

 Course Lines are shown in orange with arrows from the start to the finish.
 The current leg is shown in green.
 If you have chosen to indicate a 'rounding side' (leave mark to port or starboard) the head of the arrow indicates the side to leave the mark on.
 Red or Green.
 If no preference is selected, it shows as blue.
 Also, the line will be tilted slightly to the proper side.
 NOTE: 'Course Routing' will draw the course legs to honor any 'Restricted' Marks.
 Thus, if a restriction says you should leave it to port, but the leg between regular marks already would leave it to port, then it will not be shown as a leg.
 Remember that a 'Restricted' mark does not have to be 'rounded', just kept to one side or the other or generally kept clear of.